logo

 Mejores Vídeos

-Snake eels and Moray eels.
-Part 5 of my documentary, "Mucky Secrets", about the fascinating marine life of the Lembeh Strait in Indonesia.
+Sea slugs feeding and mating.
+Part 19 of my documentary, "Mucky Secrets", about the fascinating marine creatures of the Lembeh Strait in Indonesia.
+Watch the full 90-minute documentary at http://www.youtube.com/watch?v=nJMZ6reOB0E

 There are English captions showing either the full narration or the common and scientific names of the marine life, along with the dive site names.

-Thanks to Kevin McLeod of http://www.incompetech.com for the music track, "Tenebrous Brothers Carnival - Snake Lady" which is licensed under a Creative Commons Attribution 3.0 Unported license.
+Thanks to Kevin MacLeod of http://www.incompetech.com for the music track, "Perspectives", which is licensed under a Creative Commons Attribution 3.0 Unported license.

 Thanks to the staff and keen-eyed divemasters of Two Fish Divers (http://www.twofishdivers.com), for accommodation, diving services and critter-spotting.